 Run queries and generate reports as requested.

-Oversee project process, including: building Assessments review, scheduling field visits, requesting, compiling and reviewing contractor quotes, identifying and presenting project details, troubleshooting with clients and contractors, and preparing completed energy projects for reporting.
+Oversee project process, including but not limited to: building assessments review, scheduling field visits, compiling and reviewing contractor quotes, identifying and presenting project details, troubleshooting with clients and contractors, preparing completed energy projects for reporting, and ensuring all projects are being developed according to program protocol including, but not limited to utility data accuracy, cost effectiveness analysis screening and preparing reporting.

 Engage with other external partners.